WPCD-Workflows/documentation/source/infrastructure.rst

 Infrastructure
 ==============

-The part of the EU-IM documentation addresses infrastructure related issues like the EU-IM Gateway, EU-IM database access, the Universal Access Layer (UAL), and useful tools for handling CPOs.
+This part of the EU-IM documentation addresses infrastructure related issues like the EU-IM Gateway, EU-IM database access, the Universal Access Layer (UAL), and useful tools for handling CPOs.